camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

   - A lost region refers to a region within a dual-region setup that becomes unavailable or unusable due to a failure or disaster.
 - **Recreated region**
   - A recreated region refers to a region within a dual-region setup that was previously lost but has been restored or recreated to resume its operational state.
   - We assume this region contains no Camunda 8 deployments or related persistent volumes.
-Please ensure this is the case before executing the **failover** procedure.
+Ensure this is the case before executing the **failover** procedure.

 ## Procedure

 We don't differ between active and passive regions as the procedure is the same for either loss.
 We will focus on losing the passive region while still having the active region.

-You'll need to reroute the traffic to the surviving region with the help of DNS (details on how to do that depend on your DNS setup and are not covered in this guide)
+You'll need to reroute the traffic to the surviving region with the help of DNS (details on how to do that depend on your DNS setup and are not covered in this guide.)

-After you've identified a region loss, before beginning the region restoration procedure, you need to ensure that the lost region cannot reconnect back (as this will hinder a successful recovery during failover and failback execution).
+After you've identified a region loss and before beginning the region restoration procedure, ensure the lost region cannot reconnect as this will hinder a successful recovery during failover and failback execution.

-In case the region is only lost temporarily (e.g. due to the network hiccups), Zeebe can survive a region loss but will stop processing due to the loss in quorum and ultimately fill up the persistent disk before running out of volume, resulting in the loss of data.
+In case the region is only lost temporarily (for example, due to network hiccups), Zeebe can survive a region loss but will stop processing due to the loss in quorum and ultimately fill up the persistent disk before running out of volume, resulting in the loss of data.

 The **failover** phase of the procedure results in the temporary restoration of Camunda 8 functionality by redeploying it within the surviving region to resume Zeebe engine functionality.
 Before the completion of this phase, Zeebe is unable to export or process new data until it achieves quorum and the configured Elasticsearch endpoints for the exporters become accessible, which is the outcome of the failover procedure.